- August 4, 2022

 Niemann-Pick Type C (NPC) is a rare genetic disease that results in progressive neurological symptoms and organ dysfunction.
 NPC is caused by variants in either the NPC1 or NPC2 gene, resulting in impaired intracellular transport of cholesterol and other lipids.
 Individuals with NPC have significant unmet treatment needs.
 Currently, there are no approved therapies in the United States for treatment of NPC.
 In order to advance NPC drug development, it is important that stakeholders work together and identify strategies to support ongoing and future NPC clinical trials.

-For more information and to register, please visit Endpoint Considerations to Facilitate Drug Development for Niemann-Pick Type C (NPC): Key Themes and Future Directions from the January 2022 Public Workshop on the Duke Margolis Center for Health Policy website.
+For more information, please visit Endpoint Considerations to Facilitate Drug Development for Niemann-Pick Type C (NPC): Key Themes and Future Directions from the January 2022 Public Workshop on the Duke Margolis Center for Health Policy website.